 I’d suggest that if you’re already using QuickBooks you go this route.
 There are low processing fees for ACH payments, making them more cost-effective for merchants.
 For QuickBooks, the fee to process an ACH transaction is 1%, up to a maximum of $10.

 Another option that many merchants use is PayPal.

-PayPal is an online credit card processing service that lets merchants accept credit and debit cards, as well as money someone has put into their PayPal account.
+PayPal is a credit card processing service that lets merchants accept credit and debit cards, as well as money someone has put into their PayPal account.

 Because of the latter feature, PayPal can be a good option for people who don’t have credit cards and don’t want to pay for a purchase with a debit card.